frostoven/BSC5P-JSON/README.md

 Use of catalog data subject to [HEASARC](https://heasarc.gsfc.nasa.gov/) terms of use.

-Caching queries responses from Simbad subject to the [SIMBAD Astronomical Database](http://simbad.u-strasbg.fr/simbad/) terms of use.
+Caching query responses from Simbad subject to the [SIMBAD Astronomical Database](http://simbad.u-strasbg.fr/simbad/) terms of use.